 Archaeological significance The Norfolk Historic Environment Record (NHER) does not identify any findings of archaeological significance within the site itself.
 A number of multi period finds have been recorded in the churchyard of All Saints Church to the east of the site including a 14 th century seal matrix and Iron Age, Roman and medieval pottery and coins.
 Architectural significance Due to its greenfield nature the site itself has no architectural significance but the surrounding listed buildings particularly the Grade I listed Church of All Saints do and this will need to be considered in the development of the site.
-Historic Significance The historic significance of GNLP2143 on its own is low due to its status as a greenfield site but it does make some contribution to the agricultural and countryside setting to the church and other listed assets and this will need to be considered in the development of the site.
+Historic Significance The site is greenfield and its contribution to the agricultural and countryside setting to the church and other listed assets will need to be considered.
+It is also important to recognise its contribution as a First World War landing ground which will need to be considered in the development of the site.
 Landscape Significance Due to its location on the edge of the village, development of GNLP2143 will change the southern edge of Marsham in landscape terms.
 Altering and possibly making more prominent, the built edge of Marsham from certain vantage points in the surrounding countryside.